Air purifier for pet owners guide

-We all love our pets, but if you or a friend or family member is allergic to dogs or cats, pet dander (tiny skin flakes that are shed by your furry friend) or saliva can trigger a serious attack of sneezing, red, itchy eyes and even rash.
+We all adore our furry companions, but when you, a friend, or a family member has an allergy to dogs or cats, pet dander (minuscule skin flakes shed by your pets) or saliva can provoke a severe bout of sneezing, red, itchy eyes, and even rashes.

-Dander is the primary cause of pet-related allergic reactions, and all of our furry or feathered friends unfortunately “produce it”.
-Though most people are not allergic to pet hair, it can also exacerbate allergies by carrying pet dander and other allergens.
+Dander is the main culprit behind pet-related allergic reactions.
+Unfortunately, all of our fuzzy or feathered friends "produce it."
+Although most individuals aren't allergic to pet hair, it can worsen allergies by transporting pet dander and other allergens.

-One way you might have considered to cut down on the effect of pet allergens is to get a home air purifier.
-But can air purifiers remove pet dander and hair from the air?
-And if so, what is the best type of air purifier for the job?
+To mitigate the impact of pet allergens, you might have considered using a home air purifier for pets.
+But can air purifiers effectively eliminate pet dander and hair from the air?
+And if so, what's the ideal and best air purifier for pets to tackle the task?

 pet hair sofa

-Pets carry dander and can collect dust on their fur and coats.
-Dander is composed by skin flakes that your pet sheds in addition to their hair.
-If you happen to have a dander allergy, it means that you are allergic to the proteins secreted by oil glands under your pet’s skin.
-Shed skin, covered in these proteins, is a part of the dander shed by your pet.
+Pets not only carry dander but can also collect dust on their fur and coats.
+Dander consists of skin flakes shed by your pet in addition to their hair.
+A dander allergy means you're allergic to the proteins secreted by oil glands beneath your pet's skin.
+These proteins coat the shed skin, forming part of the dander.

-You may sometimes notice these skin flakes floating through the air or accumulating in certain corners of your home.
+Sometimes, you might notice these skin flakes floating through the air or gathering in specific areas of your home.
 However, not all dander is visible to the human eye.
-Some dander particles are microscopic and can get trapped in carpets, bedding and furniture.
-With movement and air, these allergens can be released into the air and keep floating there for several days.
+Some dander particles are microscopic and can become trapped in carpets, bedding, and furniture.
+When disturbed, these allergens can be released into the air, where they may linger for days.

-Pet hair itself very rarely causes an allergic reaction, but it surely traps and carries particles of dander, so pet hair can still be a problem if it collects on the floor, your furniture or gets into the air.
-Pet hair can collect other animal products as well, such as pet saliva or urine, which also contain allergy-producing proteins.
+While pet hair rarely causes an allergic reaction on its own, it can trap and carry dander particles, making it problematic if it accumulates on the floor, furniture, or enters the air.
+Pet hair can also collect other animal products, such as saliva or urine, which contain allergy-inducing proteins.

-Some breeders tout certain dog and cat breeds as hypoallergenic because of their lack of fur or the fact that they shed very little.
-While it is true that non-shedding animals means less airborne pet hair, all cats and dogs will still shed some dander.
+Certain dog and cat breeds are marketed as "hypoallergenic" due to their minimal shedding or lack of fur.
+While it's true that non-shedding animals result in less airborne pet hair, all cats and dogs will still shed some dander.

-Still, dogs with curly fur may be more allergy-friendly than straight-haired dogs because their coat is better able to trap saliva and dander instead of releasing it into the air.
+Interestingly, dogs with curly fur may be more allergy-friendly than straight-haired dogs because their coats can better trap saliva and dander, preventing them from being released into the air.

-Dust bunnies can often be home to accumulated pet dander, hair and saliva, in addition to other common household allergens such as pollen and mold spores.
-Additionally, dust mites – which feed on pet dander – multiply and produce more allergy substances that can get into the air, causing further issues for allergy sufferers.
+Dust bunnies can often house accumulated pet dander, hair, and saliva, in addition to other common household allergens such as pollen and mold spores.
+Furthermore, dust mites – which feed on pet dander – can multiply and generate more allergy-triggering substances that may get released into the air, exacerbating issues for allergy sufferers.

-Pet saliva is another common animal-related allergen.
-When your pets licks themselves, the proteins in their saliva can stick to their fur, just like dander, and cause allergic reactions when you come into contact with it.
+Pet saliva is another prevalent animal-related allergen.
+When your pets groom themselves, the proteins in their saliva can adhere to their fur, much like dander, leading to allergic reactions upon contact.

 Cat Allergies vs. Dog Allergies

-Up to 30% of the U.S. population has some type of pet allergy, according to recent studies, and of those people, cat allergies are twice as common as dog allergies.
-A possible explanation is because cats groom themselves more often than their canine counterparts, which equals more saliva on their fur.
-Also, cats and dogs produce different allergy-causing proteins, so it is possible to be allergic to one and not the other.
+According to recent studies up to 30% of the U.S. population has some type of pet allergy, with cat allergies being twice as common as dog allergies.
+One possible explanation is that cats groom themselves more frequently than dogs, resulting in more saliva on their fur.
+Additionally, cats and dogs produce different allergy-causing proteins, making it possible to be allergic to one but not the other.

-Both animals produce different proteins in their dander, saliva and urine.
-An allergist can help determine which of these allergens, if any, you are sensitive to.
+Both animals generate different proteins in their dander, saliva, and urine.
+An allergist can help identify which of these allergens, if any, you may be sensitive to.

 cat vs dog

-The important thing to know about pet allergens is that they are carried on very small particles, and once floating in the air, they can stay there for hours.
-These particles get into your body primarily by being inhaled.
-Even though dander can be a microscopic, it is still large enough to get picked up by certain kinds of filters and removed from the air by an air purifier.
+It's crucial to understand that pet allergens are carried on minuscule particles that can remain airborne for hours.
+These particles primarily enter your body by inhalation.
+Although dander can be microscopic, it's still large enough to be captured by specific filter types and removed from the air by an air purifier.

 Do air purifiers help with pet dander?

-Depending on the technology it uses, an air purifier with a filter to remove particles can have a significant impact on the amount of pet allergens in the air, particularly in close spaces.
-These tiny particles can suspend in the air for long periods of time, even if your pet is not present in the home.
-Removing as much of them as possible can definitely help with allergy symptoms.
+An air purifier for pets with a filter designed to remove particles can significantly reduce pet allergens in the air, especially in confined spaces.
+These tiny particles can remain suspended in the air for extended periods, even when your pet isn't home.
+Removing as many of them as possible can certainly help alleviate allergy symptoms.

-Air purifiers with HEPA filters are theoretically capable to remove 99.97% of particles that are 0.3 micrometers in size.
-So a HEPA-equipped air purifier may help reduce some of the larger-sized particles like airborne dust, pet dander and dust mites in your home.
-If you have pet hair in the air, a HEPA filter can take care of these large particles.
+Air purifiers with HEPA filters are theoretically capable of removing 99.97% of particles that are 0.3 micrometers in size.
+Therefore, a HEPA-equipped air purifier for pets may help decrease airborne dust, pet dander, and dust mites in your home.
+If you have pet hair in the air, a HEPA filter can handle these larger particles.

-Basically, A HEPA filter can help capture strands of pet fur or skin flakes, but it would need to be changed regularly and safely to maintain its effectiveness.
-Pet owners may need to replace filters more often than average because of the large amount of pet dander and pet hair in their home, which can rapidly clog the air filter.
+In essence, a HEPA filter can help capture strands of pet fur or skin flakes, but it needs to be changed regularly and safely to maintain its effectiveness.
+Pet owners may need to replace filters more frequently due to the substantial amount of pet dander and hair in their homes, which can quickly clog air filters.

-Ionizing air purifiers attempt to attach an electric charge to pet allergen particles that fly by them, and these charged particles then stick to nearby surfaces like walls or furniture.
-Because ionizers usually do not contain a fan, not much air can flow through, which can leave a lot of the spaces where pet dander sits unaddressed.
+Ionizing air purifiers aim to attach an electric charge to pet allergen particles that pass by, causing these charged particles to stick to nearby surfaces like walls or furniture.
+However, ionizers usually lack a fan, so not much air can flow through, leaving many pet dander-occupied spaces unaddressed.

-Also, because the charged particles of pet dander or allergens can deposit on floors or other surfaces, they can easily be disturbed by someone walking or a vacuum cleaner.
-Plus, ionizing air purifiers could produce ozone, which is itself a harmful pollutant.
+Additionally, since the charged particles of pet dander or allergens can settle on floors or other surfaces, they can easily be disturbed by walking or vacuuming.
+Furthermore, ionizing air purifiers may produce ozone, a harmful pollutant.

-A carbon filter is only designed to remove specific types of gases in the air.
-They cannot filter particles, which would make it completely ineffective for small and large particles of pet dander and especially pet hair.
-However, you may choose a carbon filter to help with pet odors.
+A carbon filter is designed to remove specific types of gases in the air but cannot filter particles, making it entirely ineffective for small and large particles of pet dander and particularly pet hair.
+However, a carbon filter may help with pet odors.

-Microscopic particles of allergens, which are proteins carried on small particles of pet dander or pet hair, can break off and pass through traditional filters.
-Because they are so small, they can remain suspended in the air and are normally not addressed by traditional filters.
-Koru air purifiers, which are based on an advanced technology called Photo Chemical Oxidation (PCO), are different.
+Microscopic allergen particles, carried on small particles of pet dander or pet hair, can break off and pass through traditional filters.
+Since they are so small, they can remain suspended in the air and are typically not addressed by conventional filters.
+Koru air purifiers, based on advanced Photo Chemical Oxidation (PCO) technology, offer a different approach.

 koru pco air purification

-In the first filtration stage of Koru, the Pre-Filter composed by a living plant stops large particles of pet hair or pet dander from passing through while removing chemical particles through a process called phytoremediation.
-In the second stage, the smallest allergy-producing proteins, which are carried on pet dander or hair, are captured by the ceramic filter and destroyed by the PCO technology.
+In the first filtration stage of Koru, a Pre-Filter composed of a living plant stops large particles of pet hair or pet dander from passing through while removing chemical particles through a process called phytoremediation.
+In the second stage, the smallest allergy-inducing proteins, carried on pet dander or hair, are captured by the ceramic filter and destroyed by the PCO technology.

-While people may never agree on cats versus dogs, and although both cats and dogs produce different types of dander with different proteins that affect people in different ways, most filtration-based air purifiers can help reduce dander in the air, no matter what kind of dander it is or what animal it came from.
-Therefore, a particle filtration technology like HEPA is an acceptable option.
+While opinions on cats versus dogs may always differ, most filtration-based air purifiers can help reduce dander in the air, regardless of the type of dander or the animal it originates from.
+As such, particle filtration technology like HEPA is a viable option for many pet owners.

-Having said that, the ideal air purifier for reducing pet dander and cutting down on allergic reactions to pets is one that is capable of destroying the allergy-producing proteins carried by pet hair or contained in pet dander and saliva.
-You should look for an air purifier that combines a filtration element that captures larger particles such as pet dander, and additional technology to address smaller pollutants that cannot be filtered.
-The Koru air purifier, which uses technology that can destroy smaller pet allergens, will do a better job of capturing pet dander and eliminating all other pet-related pollutants in the air of your home.
+However, the ideal air purifier for reducing pet dander and minimizing allergic reactions to pets is one that can destroy allergy-causing proteins carried by pet hair or present in pet dander and saliva.
+Seek an air purifier that combines a filtration element to capture larger particles, such as pet dander, with additional technology to tackle smaller pollutants that can't be filtered.
+The Koru One air purifier, which employs technology capable of destroying smaller pet allergens, offers a more comprehensive solution for capturing pet dander and eliminating all other pet-related pollutants in your home's air.

-Pet dander is released from your pet’s skin all the time.
-It gets more intense when your pet is active.
-Brushing your pet’s fur releases a lot of dander, so it should always be done outside.
-This can actually help reduce pet dander in the house temporarily, since brushing gets rid of so much of it outside instead of letting the dander get shaken off inside the house.
+Pet dander is constantly shed from your pet's skin, particularly when they are active.
+Brushing your pet's fur releases a lot of dander, so it's best to do this outdoors.
+This practice can help reduce pet dander inside your home, as brushing eliminates a significant amount of it outside instead of allowing the dander to disperse indoors.

 dog bath